Wind-WindKids/winding/samples/sophieandwind/ice.md

-It even taught him the real measure: not the ultimate limit as physics knew it, but as mothers did— the speed of love.
+It even taught him the real measure: not the ultimate limit as physics knew it, but as mothers did — the speed of love.

 Yet his Dragon, wise enough to know what truly mattered, couldn’t say a word to him.

---
-change_the_future: page, text
---
-Long before his Dragon,
+Millenia before his Dragon,
 the adults had done something wrong.
 They wrote a book of rules,
 instead of a playbook.

 Silent and absolute.

+@background:
+Muted dark blue tones, watercolor softness, frost edging the background.

+Ok, so this is complicated, I don't expect you'll be able to do the cutout.
+Try it, but if not, just have a portrait-oriented rectangle placeholder.

+--
+change_the_future: page, text, portrait-oriented
+--
+@text: small
 So the Dragon failed.
 And it couldn't even say why.